-Beautifully decorated Christmas cookies make a wonderful and impressive gift that are almost too gorgeous to eat.
+Beautifully-decorated Christmas cookies make a wonderful and impressive gift that are almost too gorgeous to eat.
 These works of edible art can be mastered at home easily; all it takes is the right tools and a little bit of practice.
-We talked to food stylist Cathie Lopez about her tips and tricks and recipes for making foolproof, exquisite cookies every time.
+We talked to food stylist Cathie Lopez about her tips, tricks and recipes for making foolproof, exquisite cookies every time.

 STEP 1: Bake your cookies!